Thorough Lease Review & Negotiation Attorney Serving Wayzata Real Estate Clients

 Perhaps the most crucial time to work with an experienced lease attorney is when you want to get out of a lease.
 This happens for all kinds of reasons, ranging from wanting to get away from a bad roommate or needing more space for your business operations.
 Leases are intended to keep both parties accountable to their financial obligations, so ending one can be tricky, but ultimately it is always possible.

 We help our clients review their leases to see what needs to be done to satisfy lease terms and negotiate with the other involved parties to find a tenable solution for everyone.
 If you determine you must break your lease, we can help you do so legally and responsibly so you don’t get into any trouble now or later.

 Your Trusted Legal Ally

 Unfortunately, most matters relating to leases arise when one party isn’t holding up their end of the deal.
 It can be frustrating and exhausting trying to navigate these situations on your own, which is why we’re here.
 We find that the majority of people shape up when they receive an official letter from a reputable real estate law firm stating they are in breach of a contract.
-We provide the muscle you need to flex when dealing with lease issues and have over two decades of experience behind us.
+We provide the muscle you need to flex when dealing with lease issues and have over three decades of experience behind us.